iagoleal/iagoleal.github.io/content/posts/cuts.md

 ================

-I want to thank Ivani Ivanova and [Pedro Xavier](https://pedromxavier.github.io) for commenting and proof-reading this post's first draft.
+I want to thank Ivani Ivanova and [Pedro Xavier](https://pedromxavier.github.io) for commenting and proofreading this post's first draft.

 <script type="module">
   import * as figures from "./figures.js";